bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

 8. Take screenshots of your application and submit them on Canvas along with the link to your GitHub repository in the comments.

+For Project 1 I have setup three GitHub auto-grading actions.
+Since these are new to the class and new to me I will be lenient on grading them for certain edge cases.
+They will run every time you push to GitHub.
+My suggestion to you (and everyone that I work with) is:

+> Push early and push often

+There is never any penalty for pushing your code to GitHub early and often.
+If you get sick, stuck, don't have internet or otherwise are unable to push code on the deadline, you can still receive credit for the code already on GitHub.
+Also (and this has happened to me) if you end up breaking your project, you can revert back to a previously committed version and start again (ask me if you don't know how).
+I can also grade you based on an earlier commit if you have pushed it to GitHub and if you communicate with me.

+These are the auto-grading commands:

+-  `npm run test` - runs a very simple unit test on `App.tsx` to make sure the component will build and mount and has children.
+This action should succeed.
+-   `npm run lint` - runs `eslint` to check for errors.
+In my testing this will succeed even if you have some minor problems. `eslint` is not configured to check for style unless I made a mistake.
+-  `npm run typecheck` - this will run `tsc`, the typescript compiler, and output any errors.
+These errors may be legitimate code errors that cause your application to break or they may be errors with your types.
+Certain typing errors I will ignore for the purposes of grading.
+For example, if you cannot find the proper type for some React properties that is OK.
+For your own components and variables, however, I expect your types to be correctly specified.
+This is _much less important_ than completing the application functionality and will not be worth many points, so if you have difficulties here **relax**.
+Feel free to message me or post in our Discussion if you'd like.

 ## Rubric